We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Leading S&P 500 brokers will offer additional features to enhance the user experience.
 When trading the S&P 500, using a historical data sheet can provide insights into past trends, prices, p/e ratio and dividend history.
 This data can typically be split out by year or by sector if traders want to research specific stocks rather than the entire S&P 500 index.

-Some S&P 500 brokers may also offer trading calculators that can be used before entering a position, or when devising a new investment strategy.
-These include return or compound interest calculators which allow you to adjust variables, for example, based on whether you’re investing from the UK or not.
+Some S&P 500 brokers may also offer trading calculators that can be used before entering a position, or when devising a new trading strategy.
+These include return or compound interest calculators which allow you to adjust variables, for example, based on whether you’re trading from the UK or not.

-Other useful additional features include an economic calendar to keep track of important dates, historical and live price charts, an S&P bot to automate positions, or educational videos which investors can watch on the broker’s website.
-Live streams with the latest US corporation news can also provide valuable insights to support investment decisions.
+Other useful additional features include an economic calendar to keep track of important dates, historical and live price charts, an S&P bot to automate positions, or educational videos that traders can watch on the broker’s website.
+Live streams with the latest US corporation news can also provide valuable insights to support trading decisions.

 day trading the emini s&p 500